pass-culture/pass-culture-main/api/documentation/README.md

-# The Pass Culture Public API documentation
+# The pass Culture Public API documentation

-Here are the source files to generate the [Pass Culture Public API Documentation](https://pass-culture.github.io/pass-culture-api-documentation/docs/category/mandatory-steps).
+Here are the source files to generate the [pass Culture Public API Documentation](https://pass-culture.github.io/pass-culture-api-documentation/docs/category/mandatory-steps).

 It is built with [Docusaurus](https://docusaurus.io/) and [Redoc](https://github.com/Redocly/redoc).